Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Formalism of Femtolensing

 \subsection{GRB data of Swift XRT}

-The Neil Gehrels Swift Observatory (Swift) was launched on November 20, 2004\cite{SwiftScience:2004ykd}.
-It is equipped with three instruments: the Burst Alert Telescope (BAT)\cite{Barthelmy:2005hs}, the X-Ray Telescope (XRT)\cite{SWIFT:2005ngz}, and the Ultraviolet/Optical Telescope (UVOT)\cite{Roming:2005hv}.
-It is used to observe gamma-ray burst (GRB).
-BAT can be considered as a GRB trigger.
+Swift was launched on November 20, 2004~\cite{SwiftScience:2004ykd}.
+It is equipped with three instruments: the Burst Alert Telescope (BAT)~\cite{Barthelmy:2005hs}, XRT~\cite{SWIFT:2005ngz}, and the Ultraviolet/Optical Telescope (UVOT)~\cite{Roming:2005hv}.
+It is used to observe gamma-ray bursts (GRBs).
+BAT can be considered a GRB trigger.
 When it receives a signal, it sends the position to the spacecraft, which then slews to allow XRT and UVOT to observe the GRB.
-XRT focuses on the $0.2\sim10 \text{keV}$ energy range.
-It is designed to measure the light curve, spectrum, and can determine the location with greater accuracy than BAT.
+XRT focuses on the $0.2\sim10\,\text{keV}$ energy range.
+It is designed to measure light curves and spectra, and it can determine locations with greater accuracy than BAT.

-Swift XRT use CCD spectrometer to measure the spectrum.
-The spectrum is not the real spectrum, but rather photon counts $\mathcal{C}_{\text{fold},I}$ within specific instrument channel $I$, \textit{i.e.}, folded observation raw data from Swift XRT.
-The relation between $\mathcal{C}_{\text{fold},I}$ and real spectrum $\mathcal{M}(E)$ is
+Swift XRT uses a CCD spectrometer to measure the spectrum.
+The spectrum is not the real spectrum, but rather photon counts $\mathcal{C}_{\text{fold},I}$ within a specific instrument channel $I$, \textit{i.e.}, folded observation raw data from Swift XRT.
+The relation between $\mathcal{C}_{\text{fold},I}$ and the real spectrum $\mathcal{M}(E)$ is

-where $R(I,E)$ is instrumental response that give the probability of an incident photon with energy $E$ is recorded in channel $I$. $A(E)$ is account for the detection efficiency of a real detector.
-Although the function $R(I,E)$ is continuous with respect to $E$, but it will be store in matrix form for use in XSPEC~\cite{Xspec}.
+where $R(I,E)$ is the instrumental response that gives the probability that an incident photon with energy $E$ is recorded in channel $I$. $A(E)$ accounts for the detection efficiency of a real detector.
+Although the function $R(I,E)$ is continuous with respect to $E$, it is stored in matrix form for use in XSPEC~\cite{Xspec}.
 The transition is